| | | |

 I really wish someone had told me that in the early days.

-Well, maybe someone did and I just didn’t listen. 😀
+(Well, maybe someone did – & I just didn’t listen.)

-A list of rules to keep, a pattern to stick to, routines and schedules and that perfect curriculum that would make this all turn out the right way.
+A list of rules to keep, a pattern to stick to, routines & schedules, & that perfect curriculum that would make this all turn out the right way.

-After many disappointments and frustrations, I finally let go of the methods and lofty ideals and learned to embrace the imperfections of every day life.
+After many disappointments & frustrations, I finally let go of the methods & lofty ideals & learned to embrace the imperfections of every day life.

 These days, I don’t expect every day- or any day- to be perfect.

-I don’t expect my kids to turn out just like someone else’s kids, just like me, or just like some book promises they will if I do thus and so.
+I don’t expect my kids to turn out just like someone else’s kids, just like me, or just like some book promises they will if I do thus & so.

-The right way to homeschool is by faith, and with lots of and lots of unconditional love.
+The right way to homeschool is by faith – & with LOTS & LOTS of unconditional love.

 I find it ironic that homeschooling has sometimes made me a terrible mother.